Minnesota Tax Resolution Options for Taxpayers With Tax Issues

 Some Tax Options for Minnesota Taxpayers That Owe Taxes

 MDOR has a similar program to the IRS Offer in Compromise called a "Compromise," specified in Minnesota Statute 270C.52.
 A Compromise the MDOR defines as a "written agreement to settle" a tax liability "for less than the full amount due."
 The taxpayer can pursue a compromise on any Minnesota tax liability.
 Taxpayers need to complete a compromise application, including a financial statement (Form C58C) and a questionnaire.
 It requires taxpayers to provide a 250 dollar check payable to the Commissioner of Revenue with the proposal.
 Taxpayers also need to provide lease or rental agreements (if applicable), investment statements (if applicable), property tax statements (if applicable), medical documentation (if applicable), bank statements, and loan denial letters (from a minimum of two financial institutions) showing they cannot borrow money to pay off their balance.
 For taxpayers who filed jointly and owe taxes from a joint tax return or audit, they can request the Compromise together or separately.
 However, if they want to apply separately, they can.
 However, they must first apply for separation of liability.
 For more information on the Minnesota "Compromise" program, visit this link here.

 If Minnesota taxpayers cannot pay off a tax liability or bill in full, they can request a payment agreement.
 Taxpayers could request a payment agreement online if they received a bill.
 However, if they did not receive a bill and want to set up a payment agreement, they can contact MDOR by telephone or by email.
-You can find more about our payment agreement information here.
+You can find more about their payment agreement information here.

 If a taxpayer is facing enforced collections, MDOR may reconsider these actions if the taxpayer cannot meet basic living expenses.
 MDOR will require documentation to substantiate that the taxpayer actually faces Financial Hardship.
 Basic living expenses include water, rent/mortgage, required medication, heat, food, and electricity.
 With businesses, showing that payroll checks were not honored would illustrate financial hardship.
 Businesses need to complete form C58B, and individuals need to complete a C58P form.

 Penalties and Interest